 If, on the other hand, you need to get around the city, a scooter is a great choice – very low fuel consumption and easy to park almost anywhere.
 It is more or less the same with a motorbike, although fuel consumption is higher and – although they are still fairly easy to find a parking spot for, not quite as easy as for a scooter.

-This may be stating the obvious, but a recent survey in the UK of motorbike (and we presume other two wheeled) riders confirmed that they are less stressed by their daily commute than car drivers.
+This may be stating the obvious, but a recent survey in the UK of motorbike (and we presume other two wheeled) riders confirmed that their daily commute than car drivers less stresses them.
 Getting stuck in traffic jams was the biggest frustration for car drivers in the UK, with 60% stressed out by them, whereas only 13% of the motorbike riders found it at all stressful.

 Previous studies have also found that motorcycle and moped commuters are much happier when they arrive at work and…

 - are six times less stressed than their car-driving colleagues

 In fact, one European study found that if just 10% of commuters swapped to a motorbike or moped, traffic congestion would reduce by 40%, and if 25% of car drivers swapped, it would completely eliminate all congestion.

 Statistics out of Australia show that riding a motorbike or moped is also becoming a more popular option here – between 2010 and 2015, the number of motorcycles on the road increased by 22%, and recent stats from the ABS show that just in the last 12 months the number of motorcycles on the road rose by 2.5% as against an increase of just 1.9% for cars.